-Home authorities should consider the characteristics of the form of assets in which surplus TLAC at the resolution entity is held to ensure that it meets the TLAC term sheet requirement of being readily available to recapitalise any direct or indirect subsidiary, while avoiding inconsistency with any liquidity requirements applicable to the resolution entity and, where appropriate, taking into account the business model needs of the resolution entity.
-For example, home authorities may consider it appropriate for surplus TLAC to be held in the form of assets that can be promptly and easily valued and which are likely to retain sufficient value in times of market-wide stress.
-Surplus TLAC in this form may increase the confidence of host authorities (both of material sub-groups and of other subsidiaries) that surplus TLAC would be made available for loss-absorption and recapitalisation of subsidiaries in their jurisdictions, which might in turn affect their approach to the scaling of internal TLAC.
+Home authorities should consider the characteristics of surplus TLAC at the resolution entity to ensure that it meets the TLAC term sheet requirement of being readily available to recapitalise any direct or indirect subsidiary, while avoiding inconsistency with any liquidity requirements applicable to the resolution entity and, where appropriate, taking into account the business model needs of the resolution entity.
+For example, home authorities may consider it appropriate for surplus TLAC to be held in the form of assets that can be promptly and easily valued, and which are likely to retain sufficient value in times of market-wide stress.
+Those assets could be held by the resolution entity, to support flexible allocation to subsidiaries that require recapitalisation and to avoid any operational or legal limitations on the ability of the G-SIB to reallocate assets from individual subsidiaries.

+Surplus TLAC in this form may increase the confidence of host authorities (both of material sub-groups and of other subsidiaries) that surplus TLAC would be made available for loss-absorption and recapitalisation of subsidiaries in their jurisdictions.